 Isaac Asimov (Исаак Азимов) was born in Petrovichi, Russian SFSR, in either late 1919 or early 1920; he celebrated January 2 as his birthday, and migrated from Russia to Brooklyn, N.Y., when he was a child.
 Asimov, along with Arthur C. Clarke and Robert Heinlein – each of whom has had a crater on the Moon named in their honor – are widely considered as the “Big Three” of science fiction.
-The Lunar crater Jules Verne C was renamed in his honor.
+The Lunar crater Jules Verne C was renamed in Asimov’s honor.

 This brief, forward-looking essay, “A Tourist’s Guide to the Moon,” was published in the New York Times (Section 10, Page 33) on January 10, 1982.